Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

 where ${\cal C}$ denotes a closed convex cone containing a p-dimensional open set.
 Denote the positive orthant space by ${\cal O}_{p}^{+} = \{{\mbtheta}\in R^{p}|~{\mbtheta} \geq {\bf 0}\}$.
 Notice that when ${\cal C}$ is a proper set contained in a halfspace, under a suitable linear transformation the problem in (1.4) can be reduced to the problem for testing against the positive orthant space with another unknown positive definite covariance matrix.
 When ${\cal C}$ is a specific halfspace, then it can be transformed into another halfspace by a non-singular linear transformation.
 Hence without loss of generality it suffices enough to study the cases that ${\cal C}$ is the positive orthant space ${\cal O}_{p}^{+}$ and ${\cal C}$ is the halfspace ${\cal H}_{p}^{*}=\{{\mbtheta}\in R^{p}|~{\theta}_{p} \geq 0 \}$ throughout this paper.

-For testing against global alternative, $H^{g}_{0}:{\mbtheta} = {\bf 0}~~\hbox{vs.}~~H^{g}_{1}:{\mbtheta} \ne {\bf 0}$, the LRT and the UIT are isomorphic, and they are well-known as the Hotelling's $T^{2}$-test (Anderson, 1984).
+For testing against global alternative, $H^{g}_{0}:{\mbtheta} = {\bf 0}~~\hbox{vs.}~~H^{g}_{1}:{\mbtheta} \ne {\bf 0}$, the likelihood ratio test (LRT) and the union-intersection test (UIT) are isomorphic, and are well-known as the Hotelling's $T^{2}$-test (Anderson, 2003).
 Kiefer and Schwartz (1965) showed that the Hotelling's $T^{2}$-test is a proper Bayes test.
-The Hotelling's $T^{2}$-test is also known both as a version of integrated LRT with respect to objective priors.
+The Hotelling's $T^{2}$-test is also known as a version of integrated LRT with respect to objective priors.
 As such, for testing against global alternative, there are several ways to establish the equivalent relationships of the Hotelling's $T^{2}$-test with Bayes tests.

-On the other hand, for the problems of testing against restricted alternatives considered in (1.4), the LRT and the UIT are different (Perlman, 1969, Sen and Tsai, 1999) when the covaraince matrix ${\mbSigma}$ is totally unknkwn.
-The problem (1.4) indeed provides us some partial informations of interesting parameters, however due to the difficulty of integration over high-dimensional restricted parameter space, the explicit forms of Bayes tests are hardly obtained though the numerical values of them can be obtained via the method of Markov chain Monte Carlo.
+On the other hand, for the problems of testing against restricted alternatives considered in (1.4), the LRT and the UIT are different (Perlman, 1969, Sen and Tsai, 1999) when the covaraince matrix ${\mbSigma}$ is totally unknown.
+The problem (1.4) indeed provides us some partial informations of interesting parameters.
+However, due to the difficulty of integration over high-dimensional restricted parameter space the explicit forms of Bayes tests are hardly obtained, though the numerical values of them can be obtained via the method of Markov chain Monte Carlo.
 The same difficulty arises for the approach of Bayes factor.
 In Section 2, we show that the UIT are no longer the Bayes tests for the problem (1.4).
-The likelihood integrated (Berger, Liseo and Wolpert, 1999) with respect to a relevant Haar measure for the nuisance covariance matrix while remaining neutral with respect to the parameter of interest, which fiducial inference was intended to be, can be viewed in a objective Bayesian light, it is shown that for the problems of testing against restricted alternatives both the LRT and the UIT are the versions of integrated LRT and integrated UIT, respectively.
+The likelihood integrated (Berger, Liseo and Wolpert, 1999) with respect to a relevant Haar measure for the nuisance covariance matrix while remaining neutral with respect to the parameter of interest, which fiducial inference was intended to be, can be viewed in a objective Bayesian light.
+It is shown that for the problems of testing against restricted alternatives both the LRT and the UIT are the versions of integrated LRT and integrated UIT, respectively.
 These result in the reconciliation of frequentist and Bayesian paradigms.